Trevor Story Preview, Player Props: Red Sox vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.6 K/9, which ranks 19th in the league.
+- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 19th in MLB.

-- The Dodgers have a 4.22 team ERA that ranks 15th across all league pitching staffs.
+- The Dodgers have a 4.21 team ERA that ranks 15th among all MLB pitching staffs.

-- Dodgers pitchers combine to rank 13th in baseball in home runs surrendered (144 total, 1.1 per game).
+- Dodgers pitchers combine to give up 146 total home runs at a rate of 1.1 per game (to rank 12th in baseball).

 © 2023 Data Skrive.
 All rights reserved.